nstudio/ultimatecourses/styling-core-theme/README.md

 This is where NativeScript's core theme can help.
 It provides a good baseline styling approach (similar to Bootstrap for web components) with regards to achieving more consistent results when styling across iOS and Android.

-It comes preloaded and setup by default on all new NativeScript projects.
+> NOTE: This post will cover nativescript-theme-core 1.x which is still widely in use although recently as of July 2019 a 2.x version has been released.
+We'll cover 2.x in a future article however 1.x is still *very* good and useful today and well into the future with NativeScript.

 You can learn more on the [official styling docs here](https://docs.nativescript.org/ui/theme).
 In particular a great overview of SASS integration is explained [here](https://docs.nativescript.org/ui/theme#sass-usage).

 However I want to show you how to take things a bit farther with the SASS setup to take advantage of the core theme's flexibility.
 This setup is what our team at [nStudio](https://nstudio.io/) use in majority of our professional NativeScript projects.
 Just like with Bootstrap you can utilize bits/pieces of the core theme you want and build on top of it to get great results while keeping your mobile styling maintainable.